 - (a) The Chief Internal Auditor (Chief Audit Executive) must establish risk-based plans to determine the priorities of internal audit activity, consistent with the organisation's goals; - (b) The plan of engagements must be based on a documented risk assessment, undertaken at least annually.
 The input of senior management and Audit Committee (the 'board') must be considered in this process.
-The Chief Internal Auditor must identify and consider the expectations of senior management, the board and other stakeholders for internal audit opinions and other conclusions; - (c) The Chief Internal Auditor should consider accepting proposed consulting engagements based on the engagement's potential to improve management of risks, add value and improve the organisation's operations.
+The Chief Internal Auditor must identify and consider the expectations of senior management, the board and other stakeholders for internal audit opinions and other conclusions: - (c) The Chief Internal Auditor should consider accepting proposed consulting engagements based on the engagement's potential to improve management of risks, add value and improve the organisation's operations.
 Accepted engagements must be included in the plan; - (d) The Chief Internal Auditor must communicate plans and resource requirements, including significant interim changes, to senior management and Audit Committee for review and approval.
-The Chief Internal Auditor must also communicate the impact of any resource limitations; and - (e) The Chief Internal Auditor must ensure that internal audit resources are appropriate, sufficient and effectively deployed to achieve the approved plan. - The Strategic Audit Plan is scheduled to be presented to the Audit Committee in March 2019.
+The Chief Internal Auditor must also communicate the impact of any resource limitations; and - (e) The Chief Internal Auditor must ensure that internal audit resources are appropriate, sufficient and effectively deployed to achieve the approved plan. - The Strategic Audit Plan is scheduled to be presented to the Audit Committee in March 2023.
 When considering the Strategic Audit Plan in March, the Committee will wish to be assured that the requirements of the Council's Finance and Contract Rules and PSIAS have been met.
-The approach to ensure this is the case is set out below. - 9 Preparation of the Strategic Audit Plan is now underway and involves: - (a) Developing Internal Audit's intelligence base on the breadth of the Authority's functions from published plans, strategies, reports, available risk information and knowledge gained from previous audit work; - (b) Enhancing Internal Audit's intelligence base from risk information and knowledge regarding similar functions delivered by our partner organisation within the shared Internal Audit and Risk Management service, North Tyneside Council; - (c) Consulting with the Chief Executive, Executive Directors, Service Directors, Heads of Service, and Cabinet and Audit Committee Members upon this preparatory work, and their aspirations for Internal Audit work and coverage in the coming year.
-This consultation allows us to identify the areas where stakeholders consider Internal Audit can provide the greatest assistance and benefit; - (d) Utilising the Authority's risk management framework, combined with an assessment of audit risks, to prioritise audit coverage and ensure the Strategic Audit Plan includes all key areas of audit assurance, with resources targeted at those areas of highest priority;

-- (e) Developing the outcomes which each Internal Audit assignment in the Strategic Audit Plan will deliver, and the objectives which each audit will meet; and - (f) Ensuring that each proposed audit assignment will help assess and support a priority or priorities as set out in the Council's Corporate Plan. - 10 Throughout preparation of the Strategic Audit Plan, whilst respecting requirements for ethical walls, consideration is given towards optimising the leverage of shared learning between the two partner authorities within the shared Internal Audit and Risk Management service.
-Principally this includes: - An evaluation of the overall Internal Audit intelligence base; - A comparison of new and emerging risks facing the authorities and their services and the aspirations of consultees for Internal Audit work and coverage for the forthcoming year; and - Developing the objectives of audit assignments that incorporate opportunities for shared learning where beneficial and appropriate. - 11 Once this process is finalised, the Strategic Audit Plan presented to the Audit Committee for approval in March 2019 will set out Internal Audit's planned 2019/20 coverage.
+The approach to ensure this is the case is set out below. - 9 Preparation of the Strategic Audit Plan is now underway and involves: - (a) Developing and enhancing Internal Audit's intelligence base on the breadth of the Authority's functions from published plans, strategies, reports, available risk information and knowledge gained from previous audit work; - (b) Consulting with the Chief Executive, Executive Directors, Service Directors, Heads of Service, and Audit Committee Members upon this preparatory work, and their aspirations for Internal Audit work and coverage in the coming year.
+This consultation allows us to identify the areas where stakeholders consider Internal Audit can provide the greatest assistance and benefit; - (c) Utilising the Authority's risk management framework, combined with an assessment of audit risks, to prioritise audit coverage and ensure the Strategic Audit Plan includes all key areas of audit assurance, with resources targeted at those areas of highest priority; - (d) Developing the outcomes which each Internal Audit assignment in the Strategic Audit Plan will deliver, and the objectives which each audit will meet; and - (e) Ensuring that each proposed audit assignment will help assess and support a priority or priorities as set out in the Council's Corporate Plan. - 10 Once this process is finalised, the Strategic Audit Plan presented to the Audit Committee for approval in March 2023 will set out Internal Audit's planned 2023/24 coverage.
 This will include detail on all key areas of Internal Audit provision, and the objectives which each assignment will deliver.